Arable/developer.arable.com/docs/faq/README.md

 You must be an Arable customer with an up-to date-software subscription.
 ## How do I get an API key?
 Refer to [this](https://developer.arable.com/guide/authentication.html#api-keys) section of the documentation.
-## What are the limitations of API requests?
-We request
 ## Where can I find API reference documentation?
 Please refer to the [API Documentation](https://api-user.arable.cloud/api/v2/doc)
 ## Are there any client libraries for the Arable API?